 Owning a business may seem like the ultimate dream come true if you spend your days laboring for someone else.
-You see your annual raises become cuts thanks to inflation and constantly stress about micromanaging supervisors hanging over your shoulder.
+You constantly stress about micromanaging supervisors hanging over your shoulder.
 However, it isn’t an easy path to riches — if it were, everyone would be doing it.
 Understanding the disadvantages of entrepreneurship sets you up for success even through the challenges.

-Being an entrepreneur means taking considerable risks.
 Many people who try to start a new business fail and end up returning to work for somebody else.
 Success takes a combination of having the right resources available, working hard and getting a lucky break or two.
 Mix in a heavy dose of determination to succeed no matter what and you have the makings of a hard-working entrepreneur who sees the big picture.

 Why is it so hard to achieve your dreams in the business world?
-Find out and explore these four disadvantages of entrepreneurship you should know before striking out independently.
+Find out and explore these major disadvantages of entrepreneurship you should know before striking out independently.
 We’ll talk about how to overcome these issues and push through.

 1. There’s No Safety Net